fizou/pokebible/README.md

 # pokebible
-Pokebible is a Spring Boot Demo Application with Tymleaf, Security, Jpa, React... frameworks
+Pokebible is a Spring-Boot demo application with Tymleaf, Security, Jpa, React... frameworks